mattermost/docs/doc/charts/registry/index.md

 as items to the `storage` map:

 - `secret`: name of the Kubernetes Secret housing the YAML block.
 - `key`: name of the key in the secret to use.
-Defaults to `storage`.
+Defaults to `config`.
 - `extraKey`: *(optional)* name of an extra key in the secret, which will be mounted to `/etc/docker/registry/storage/${extraKey}` within the container.
 This can be used to provide the `keyfile` for the `gcs` driver.